A symbol of justice, fairness, and human rights.

 The other documents are held in The British Library and Lincoln Castle.

-You can learn about this extraordinary document and its legacy in an multimedia exhibition that explores our rights and freedoms, including the recent COVID 19 lockdowns and the Black Lives Matter protests.
+You can learn about this extraordinary document and its legacy in a multimedia exhibition that explores our rights and freedoms, including a new display on refugees and immigration.

 Immerse yourself in the atmosphere in the beautiful Chapter House, which has been the heart of the Cathedral’s administration for centuries.
 Study the glorious medieval carved stone frieze depicting scenes from the first two books of the Bible, look out for the life-like carved heads below the frieze.